 The federal Universal Service Schools and Libraries Program, commonly known as the "E-Rate Program" or simply "E-Rate," is administered by the Universal Service Administrative Company (USAC) as an agent for the Federal Communications Commission (FCC).
-The E-Rate program enables schools and libraries to obtain substantial discounts, ranging from 20% to 90%, off the cost of telecommunications service, broadband Internet access, internal connections, and related services and facilities.
-In 2014, the FCC issued two "Modernization Orders" that will ultimately replace subsidies of voice telephony with significantly increased support for robust broadband connectivity.
-To this end, the FCC substantially increased the funds available for E-Rate subsidies, expanded the options available to schools and libraries, and overhauled and streamlined its procedural requirements in numerous ways.
-Since the 2014 E-Rate Modernization Orders, the FCC has continued to make minor changes regarding the implementation of these Orders, clarifying various definitions and modifying some rules, as necessary.
+The E-Rate program enables schools and libraries to obtain substantial discounts, ranging from 20% to 90%, off the cost of data transmission, broadband Internet access, internal connections, and related services and facilities.